KnowTheCode/meta-box-basics/README.md

 1. Copy the default configuration file found in `src/metadata/default`.
 2. Store it in `config/name-of-your-meta-box`.
-3. Specific the unique meta box ID in the [`''unique-meta-box-id'` key](https://github.com/KnowTheCode/meta-box-basics/blob/reusable/src/metadata/default/meta-box-config.php#L19).
+3. Specific the unique meta box ID in the [`'unique-meta-box-id'` key](https://github.com/KnowTheCode/meta-box-basics/blob/reusable/src/metadata/default/meta-box-config.php#L19).
 This key is used as the ID and for storage in the config store.
 4. In the [`add_meta_box` section](https://github.com/KnowTheCode/meta-box-basics/blob/reusable/src/metadata/default/meta-box-config.php#L28), fill in the title.
 Then customize any of the other parameters to your specific needs.
 5. In the [custom fields section](https://github.com/KnowTheCode/meta-box-basics/blob/reusable/src/metadata/default/meta-box-config.php#L50), for each custom field, use the template provided and then:
     - Specify its meta key